graphic-design-ai/creatiposter/README.md

 [2024/06/13] Our manuscript is now available on <a href="#">arXiv</a>.

 ## To-Do List
-- [ ] Release the training/inference code
+- [ ] Publish the training and inference codebase
-- [ ] Release the CreatiPoster-F checkpoint.
+- [ ] Release the CreatiPoster-F model checkpoint
-- [ ] Release training dataset and eval set.
+- [ ] Release the training dataset and evaluation set

 ## Method